GlassSources/glassshell/README.md

-# glassshell
+# Glass Shell
-A alternative shell from CraftOS that innovates it.
+This shell adds innovation to the CraftOS by using it's core and innovating it with programs of optmizations.